BCom Fiscal Policy of India Notes Study Material

 The following are the important features of the policy of public expenditure formulated by the Government of India.

-(i) Development of Infrastructure: Development of infrastructural facilities which include development of power projects, railways, road, transportation system, bridges, dams, irrigation projects, hospitals, educational institutions and so on involves huge expenditure by the Government because private investors are avoid to invest in these areas considering their low rate of profitability and high risk.(BCom Fiscal Policy of India Notes Study Material)
+(i) Development of Infrastructure: Development of infrastructural facilities which include the development of power projects, railways, roads, transportation systems, bridges, dams, irrigation projects, hospitals, educational institutions and so on involves huge expenditure by the Government because private investors avoid investing in these areas considering their low rate of profitability and high risk.

 (ii) Development of Public Enterprises: The development of heavy and basic industries is very important for the development of a developing country.
 But the establishment of these industries involves huge investment and a considerable proportion of risk.
-So that, the private sector cannot take the responsibility to develop these industries.
-Naturally, the development of these industries has becomes a responsibility of the Government.
+So, the private sector cannot take responsibility to develop these industries.
+Naturally, the development of these industries has become a responsibility of the Government.
+(BCom Fiscal Policy of India Notes Study Material)

-(iii) Support to Private Sector: The another objective of the public expenditure policy of Government of India is to providing the necessary support to the private sector for the establishment of industry and other projects.
+(iii) Support to Private Sector: Another objective of the public expenditure policy of the Government of India is to provide the necessary support to the private sector for the establishment of industry and other projects.
+(BCom Fiscal Policy of India Notes Study Material)

 Public Debt Policy

 (i) Internal Debt: This is the amount of loan raised, from within the country by the Government.
-The internal public debt raised from the open market by issuing bonds and cash certificates and 15 years annuity certificates.
-The Government also borrows for a temporary period from the RBI (treasury bill issued by RBI) and from commercial banks.(BCom Fiscal Policy of India Notes Study Material)
+The internal public debt was raised from the open market by issuing bonds and cash certificates and 15 years annuity certificates.
+The Government also borrows for a temporary period from the RBI (treasury bill issued by RBI) and from commercial banks.
+(BCom Fiscal Policy of India Notes Study Material)

-(ii) External Debt: Since the internal debt is insufficient for its need, the Government also takes a loan from external sources like, World Bank, IMF, IDA and IFC.
+(ii) External Debt: Since the internal debt is insufficient for its need, the Government also takes a loan from external sources like World Bank, IMF, IDA and IFC.
 The Government also uses inter-governmental loans from various developed countries of the world for financing its various infrastructure projects.
+(BCom Fiscal Policy of India Notes Study Material)

 Deficit Financing Policy

-Deficit financing in India indicates the Government taking a loan from the Reserve Bank of India in the form of issuing fresh currency.
-Considering the low level of income, low rate of savings and capital formation, the Government is increasingly taking resource to deficit financing.
-Accordingly, Dr. V. K. R. V. Rao,”Deficit financing is the name of volume of those forced savings which are result of increase in prices during the period of the Government investment.
-Thus, deficit financing helps the country by providing necessary funds for meeting the requirements of economic growth but at the same time it also creates the problem of inflationary rise in prices.
+Accordingly, Dr V. K. R. V. Rao, “Deficit financing is the name of the volume of those forced savings which are the result of an increase in prices during the period of the Government investment.
+Thus, deficit financing helps the country by providing necessary funds for meeting the requirements of economic growth but at the same time, it also creates the problem of inflationary rise in prices.
 Thus the deficit financing must be kept within the manageable limit.”
-Due to adverse consequences of deficit financing through an inflationary rise in price level, the Government should lay less stress on deficit financing.(BCom Fiscal Policy of India Notes Study Material)
+(BCom Fiscal Policy of India Notes Study Material)

 MERITS OF FISCAL POLICY OF INDIA

 (i) Capital Formation: The fiscal policy of the country has played an important role in raising the rate of capital formation in the public and private sectors.
-The gross domestic capital formation as a percent of GDP in India has increased from 10.2 percent in 1950-51 to 22.9 percent in 1980-81 and then 36.5% in 2009-10.
-Therefore, it has created a favourable impact of public and private sectors investment of the country.(BCom Fiscal Policy of India Notes Study Material)
+The gross domestic capital formation as a per cent of GDP in India has increased from 10.2 per cent in 1950-51 to 22.9 per cent in 1980-81 and then 36.5% in 2009-10.
+Therefore, it has created a favourable impact on public and private sector investment in the country.
+(BCom Fiscal Policy of India Notes Study Material)

 (iv) Inducement to Private Sector: The private sector of the country has been getting necessary inducements from the fiscal policy of the country to expand its activities.
-Tax concession, tax exemptions, subsidies, and so on incorporated in budget have been providing adequate incentives to the private sector units engaged in industry, infrastructure, and export of the country.
+Tax concession, tax exemptions, subsidies, and so on incorporated in the budget have been providing adequate incentives to the private sector units engaged in industry, infrastructure, and export of the country.

-(v) Reduction of Inequality: The basic objective of fiscal policy is to maintain equitable distribution of wealth in society.
-Progressive taxes on income and wealth tax exemption, subsidies, grant and so on are making a concerted effort to reduce such inequalities.
+(v) Reduction of Inequality: The basic objective of fiscal policy is to maintain an equitable distribution of wealth in society.
+Progressive taxes on income and wealth tax exemption, subsidies, grants and so on are making a concerted effort to reduce such inequalities.
 Moreover, the fiscal policy is also trying to reduce regional disparities through its various budgetary policies.

-(vii) Alleviation of Poverty and Unemployment: Another important merit of the Indian fiscal policy is to making constant effort to alleviate poverty and unemployment through its various poverty eradication and employment generation programmes, such as IRDP, JRY, PMRY, SGSY, SGRY etc.
+(vii) Alleviation of Poverty and Unemployment: Another important merit of the Indian fiscal policy is to make a constant effort to alleviate poverty and unemployment through its various poverty eradication and employment generation programmes, such as IRDP, JRY, PMRY, SGSY, SGRY etc. (BCom Fiscal Policy of India Notes Study Material)

 SHORTCOMINGS OF FISCAL POLICY OF INDIA